Today I'm taking you on a little time travel. Grab a cuppa something, cause this one's a bit long…

 Right before I was to head back to Michigan, my dating app dinged notifying me I had a new message.
 I forgot it was location based and if your location was turned on on your phone, you popped up in searches for locals.
-Anyway, I had a new message from a gentleman in the area.
-I wasn't interested in a long-distance relationship and let him know I was from Michigan.
-Curiosity got the best of me and I started looking through some of the men's profiles…knowing I wouldn't contact any of them or that nothing would come of it because, well the distance thing.
+Anyway, I was getting pings (notifications) of new messages from men in the area.
+I wanted nothing to do with responding to them because I was not open to a long distance relationship…

-A gentleman messaged me, I read what he wrote (he actually wrote in full sentences, didn't send a d*ck pick – more on that here – and I liked his profile, aside from a few silly things I said no to (bald head, short, and Mexican – no I'm not being racist, that decision was based on the way an ex who was Mexican treated me).
-Those were “no's” in my book because I had an ideal of what my man would look like and be like.
-But I decided to respond to him because I was intrigued and because a friend had asked me if I would simply be willing to be open to new experiences and possibilities!
+But these were all “no's” in my book because I had an ideal of what my man would look like and be like.
+But I decided to respond to him because I was intrigued and because a friend (Natalie I mentioned above) had asked me if I would simply be willing to be open to new experiences and possibilities!